huggingface/blog/argilla-chatbot.md

 - user: dvilasuero
 ---

-# Argilla 2.0 Chatbot: Leveraging Distilabel to fine-tune a custom embedding model
+# Argilla 2.0 Chatbot: Leveraging Distilabel to fine-tune a domain-specific embedding model

 ## TL;DR

 Discover how to build a Chatbot for a tool of your choice ([Argilla 2.0](https://github.com/argilla-io/argilla) in this case) that can understand technical documentation and chat with users about it.

-In this article, we'll show you how to leverage [distilabel](https://github.com/argilla-io/distilabel) and fine-tune a custom embedding model to create a conversational model that's both accurate and engaging.
+In this article, we'll show you how to leverage [distilabel](https://github.com/argilla-io/distilabel) and fine-tune a domain-specific embedding model to create a conversational model that's both accurate and engaging.

 This article outlines the process of creating a Chatbot for Argilla 2.0.
 We will:

-* create a synthetic dataset from the technical documentation to fine-tune a custom embedding model,
+* create a synthetic dataset from the technical documentation to fine-tune a domain-specific embedding model,
 * create a vector database to store and retrieve the documentation and
 * deploy the final Chatbot to a Hugging Face Space allowing users to interact with it, storing the interactions in Argilla for continuous evaluation and improvement.